zilishen/documentation/content/nms/installation/docker/deploy-nginx-instance-manager-docker.md

 ## Overview

-This guide will show you how to deploy and use F5 NGINX Instance Manager with containers.
+This guide will show you how to deploy and use F5 NGINX Instance Manager with Docker.
 The NGINX Instance Manager container is a single Docker image that includes all dependencies, making it easy to quickly set up NGINX Instance Manager with open-source NGINX.

 This deployment is ideal for: